vduseev/mars-lander/documentation/requirements/user_requirements/uc_1/README.md

 * 1.0.E1 Path to Bot Program not specified.
 * 1.0.E2 Path to Referee Program not specified.
 * 1.0.E3 Path to initialization data (maps) not specified.
+* 1.0.E4 Saving path for simulation recording not specified.

 ## Priority
 High priority, because this is the most basic action in simulator.